mrp-interface/shinymrp/README.md

 <!-- badges: end -->

-**shinymrp** allowers users to apply Multilevel Regression and Poststratification (MRP) methods to a variety of datasets, from electronic health records to sample survey data, through an end-to-end Bayesian data analysis workflow.
+**shinymrp** allows users to apply Multilevel Regression and Poststratification (MRP) methods to a variety of datasets, from electronic health records to sample survey data, through an end-to-end Bayesian data analysis workflow.
 Whether you’re a researcher, analyst, or data engineer, **shinymrp** provides robust tools for data cleaning, exploratory analysis, flexible model building, and insightful result visualization.

 - **Data preparation**: Clean, preprocess and display the input data.